 - Flavorings for ENDS

 - Programmable software

-However, products marketed for therapeutic purposes (for example, marketed as a product to help people quit smoking) are regulated by FDA through the Center for Drug Evaluation and Research (CDER).
-FDA published a rule clarifying the jurisdiction over tobacco products, drugs, and devices.
+Products marketed for therapeutic purposes (for example, marketed as a product to help people quit smoking) are regulated by FDA Center for Drug Evaluation and Research (CDER).
+FDA published a rule clarifying when products made or derived from tobacco are regulated as tobacco products, drugs, and/ or devices.